What to Wear in Thailand: Everything You Need to Know377

 Even though Thailand is a magnet for tourists from around the globe, the locals dress very modestly.
 Not only do visitors pay respect by wearing appropriate clothes, but it also keeps them cool and calm in the hot and humid Thai environment.

-General Cleanliness is important
+General Cleanliness is Important

 Wear Clean Clothes and Shower Often